Q&A: What’s next for Facebook in the antitrust case?

 WhatsApp has stayed truer to its origins, although Facebook has big plans underway for the messaging app as well.
 For instance, shopping.
 Facebook argues that neither app would be where they are today if it hadn’t thrown vast resources at expanding features, beefing up security and moderating content.

-But a post-breakup Facebook might be so busy trying to fill Instagram- and WhatsApp-sized holes that startups out from under Facebook’s shadow could spring up with their own innovative services.
+But a post-breakup Facebook might be so busy trying to fill Instagram- and WhatsApp-sized holes that startups formerly under its shadow could spring up with their own innovative services.
 Which could be good for everyone.

 GIVEN ALL ITS PROBLEMS, WHY IS FACEBOOK STILL GROWING?